MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-monitor-networkdevice-discovery-settings.md

 # Network device discovery settings

+This article describes how to configure discovery of network devices to be monitored by Operations Manager.

 System Center Operations Manager offers many settings that you can use to configure discovery of network devices.
 The following table explains the available settings and how to configure them in the Network Devices Discovery Wizard.